andr-ew/rpls/README.md

 ### output

+- **vol rec:** raise to hear playback straight from the record head. this will generally be the same pitch as the input material. rec output is not lowpass filtered.
 - **routing:** the 'split' mode turns rpls into a dual mono effect. play heads 1 & 2 will be sent individually out of norns outs L & R for independent external processing

 ### filter